Realche3/HEALTH-FITNESS-CLUB/README.md

 - Trainers
 - Administrative staff

-The database layer includes a SQL View, Trigger, Stored Function, and Index, meeting all COMP3005 requirements.
+The database layer includes a SQL View, Trigger, Stored Function, and Index, meeting all project requirements.

 ---